adiati98/adiatiayu-portfolio/README.md

 This portfolio project is a work in progress as I'm learning NextJS and Tailwind 😊.

+I write my learning and building progress in a series that you can find on [adiati.com](https://adiati.com/series/portfolio-nextjs) or [DEV Community (dev.to)](https://dev.to/adiatiayu/series/23706).

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).